Learning that you are eligible for a tax refund can be a welcome surprise.

 It’s also wise to keep track of your refund on the IRS site, and reach out to the agency if you haven’t received your refund within three weeks.

 Getting a refund and looking for a good place to put it?
-Consider opening a SoFi Money® account.
+Consider opening a SoFi Checking and Savings® account.

-SoFi Money is a cash management account that allows you to earn a competitive interest rate, save, as well as spend, all in one place.
+SoFi Checking and Savings allows you to earn a competitive interest rate, save, as well as spend, all in one place.
 And you’ll pay zero account fees to do it.

 You can have your tax refund directly deposited into your SoFi account, and also set up direct deposit for your paycheck (all you need to do is fill out a form, sign it, and submit it to your employer’s payroll department).